Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Kinsta DNS Tab

-As part of their plans, Kinsta include premium DNS from Amazon Route 53 at no extra cost.
+As part of its plans, Kinsta includes premium DNS from Amazon Route 53 at no extra cost.
 This is a great value-add because DNS performance is an underlooked part of website optimization.
-For example, if you look at the benchmarks from DNSPerf, the difference between the fastest DNS service and the slowest is over 100 ms, which means a noticeable difference in page load times.

 In a nutshell, DNS performance is the time it takes to match your domain name with the actual IP address of your site’s server.